Solo Live (Michel Petrucciani album)

 Solo Live is a solo piano album by Michel Petrucciani, recorded in 1997 at the Alte Oper in Frankfurt, Germany, and released on the Dreyfus label in 1998.
 A double-CD version of the concert was released in 2007, under the title Piano Solo: The Complete Concert in Germany, and featured 20 tracks instead of the original release's 11.

 Music

 Most of the tracks are Petrucciani originals.
 "Looking Up" is "overtly optimistic and inherently hopeful"; "Home" is a "statement of warmth and comfort"; "Brazilian Like" is "orchestral and melodic to the point at which the tune remains in one's head long after its conclusion".

 Reception

 The AllMusic review awarded it four and a half stars and described it as "Petrucciani's lasting solo gift to the jazz world".
-The Penguin Guide to Jazz gave it a maximum four stars and added it to the suggestsed Core Collection list.
+The Penguin Guide to Jazz gave it a maximum four stars and added it to the suggested Core Collection list.